nocoolnametom/blog/content/fun_finds_in_the_jspp.md

 This is a sample of "pure language" given by Joseph Smith.
 Apparently the pure language, besides sounding suspiciously similar to a Germanic language like English, can only be easily translated one way (English => Pure Language) because when it goes the other way (Pure Language => English) it becomes extremely long-winded.

-Watch as the residents of early Kirtland are allowed to play with a divine version of [Google Translate](http://translate.google.com/) and immediately begin going what everyone else does today: what happens if we take the translation given to us and translate it *back* into English?
+Watch as the residents of early Kirtland are allowed to play with a divine version of [Google Translate](http://translate.google.com/) and immediately begin experimenting with the process just as many of us do today: what happens if we take the translation given to us and translate it *back* into English?

 > **Q** What are Angels called in pure language.
 >